egomobile/e-gpt/README.md

 After download, you should extract and move it to a location, that can be accessed from anywhere and is part of your `PATH` environment variable.

-Create an `.env` file inside the subfolder `.egpt`, which itself is inside the `$HOME` directory of the current user.
+You can setup your system's environment variables or you can create an `.env` file inside the subfolder `.egpt`, which itself is inside the `$HOME` directory of the current user.

 There are 3 ways to setup this file: